 A few months into this at about 35mg of daily iodine, I started getting the same symptoms that lead me to iodine.
 I panicked a bit because I didn’t like the way those symptoms make me feel.
 Without knowing what else to do, I tried the community’s suggestions of higher doses of iodine.

 Over the course of almost 2 weeks, I consumed close to 2,000mg of iodine total.
 I wasn’t feeling better and continued to feel off, so I stopped.
 3 days later I woke up feeling like I was hit by a bus.
 Long story short, I dislodged a ton of mainly mercury.
-I laid on the couch assuming I was dying for a week, and then happened to eat 6 hard boiled eggs one night and woke up the next morning feeling 80% better.
+I laid on the couch assuming I was dying for a week, and then happened to eat 6 hard-boiled eggs one night and woke up the next morning feeling 80% better.
 This led me to realize mainly the sulfur and zinc in the eggs bound to the mercury I knocked loose with iodine and allowed me to digest/clear it.
-For the next month, I used epsom salt and black sesame seeds for sulfur and zinc etc, and had to be careful how much I would take or my butt would burn to much from the metals being passed.
+For the next month, I used epsom salt and black sesame seeds for sulfur and zinc etc, and had to be careful how much I would take or my butt would burn too much from the metals being passed.

-I was lucky to find the nutrients that happened to work for an acute poisoning from high dose iodine knocking loose a hidden toxicity.
+I was lucky to find the nutrients that happened to work for acute poisoning from high dose iodine knocking loose a hidden toxicity.

 So now, what I think makes the most sense for increasing my iodine levels, is only getting as much iodine as my body can currently handle the detox of.
 I listen to the detox symptoms and use them to find the nutrition my body is asking for, instead of blasting past it with high dose, which only seems to wrap it up in fat temporarily till we stop taking iodine daily.
-If I can’t seem to find nutrients that help me push through a detox phase, maybe my body is saying it doesn’t want more iodine right now?
-Unless I’m in a hurry to move toxins around, why take more just to bypass a toxic temporarily?

 High dose iodine

-Pulse dosing – finding our average
+Pulse Dosing – finding our average

-Pulse dosing is the idea that we figure out how much our body wants of a specific nutrient.
+Pulse Dosing is the idea that we figure out how much our body wants of a specific nutrient.
 It also allows our body to use up the nutrients so levels can come back down, avoiding potentially getting a bit too much of certain nutrients.

 Over time, I realized I only need to take a 200mcg selenomethionine two to four times a month.
 If I take it less than that, I start to feel symptoms, and if I take it much more than that, I feel symptoms of overload.
 I recently tried a different form of selenium, which is only 50mcg, so I take it every few days.